opf/openproject/docs/user-guide/nextcloud-integration/README.md

 ---
 sidebar_navigation:
-  title: Nextcloud integration user guide
+  title: Using the Nextcloud integration
   priority: 600
 description: Using the Nextcloud integration to link/unlink files and folders to work packages, viewing and downloading files and troubleshooting common errors
 keywords: integration, apps, Nextcloud, user

 ---

-# Nextcloud integration user guide
+# Using the Nextcloud integration

 Starting with OpenProject 12.2, you can now use [Nextcloud](https://nextcloud.com/) as an integrated file storage in OpenProject.